What is Waiting Period in Health Insurance?

 - A lump sum amount will be paid by the insurer in case you survive the waiting period.
 The benefit amount can be used for any purpose.

-Can I Change the Waiting Period of Health Insurance?
+Can I Change the Waiting Period of a Health Insurance Policy?

 It can be, but it comes with a cost!